Code 128 and Code 39

 IMPORTANT: When ordering, please let us know the type of Code you require (either Code 128 or Code 39) and the data you want to be encoded into it.
 After receiving your order, we will email your barcodes to you in 5 different formats (jpeg, eps, tiff, BMP & pdf).

 Purchase the quantity you want, and then email us the data you want encoded in the barcodes (or enter it into the “additional information” section of the payment form).
 We will send the barcode images to you in 5 different formats (jpeg, tiff, pdf, eps, bmp).

 4 + R 80 each

 50 + R 12 each

 Note – If you need sequences or large quantities for these, please contact us, and we can arrange a price.

 The Difference Between Code 128 and Code 39:

-The difference between the two types of codes is that Code 39 has a lower data density (therefore it is better for labelling small items), however it can only encode numeric data (Code 128 is able to encode alpha-numeric data).
+The difference between the two codes is that Code 39 has a lower data density (therefore, it is better for labelling small items).
+However, it can only encode numeric data (Code 128 can encode alpha-numeric data).

-Most barcode scanners can read both types of code (although some scanners may only be able to decode numeric data, not alpha-numeric data).
+Most barcode scanners can read both types of code (although some scanners may only decode numeric data, not alpha-numeric data).